adot8/metro/README.md

-## metro
+## Metro

-Metro is a Bash script made to automate the process of testing a variety of simple attacks for an SIEM to detect.
+Metro is a bash script made to automate the process of testing a variety of simple attacks for an SIEM to detect.

 ## Installation
 `chmod +x setup.sh`

 `sudo ./setup.sh`

 ### Usage